sashagutfraind/apk/code/README.txt

 	- Certain java graphics libraries (Java3D,jogl)
 	- Graphics card and drive that supports advanced features (textures, OpenGL)

-Running APK
+Running APK from the GUI
 -------------------------
 * Start the program by running start_model.bat (Windows) or start_model.command (Unix and Mac)

 * Before starting the simulation, you can change the parameters in the parameters tab.

 * To set up a new simulation, click on the "Power" button on the top bar.
 Now you can use the buttons Play, Pause, Fast, Stop, and Reset.

 * The globe window supports three layers of the simulation.
-These could be turned on and off:
+It is recommended that the map display is turned off when running large-scale simulations.
 IDU - the persons who inject drugs, also termed "agents" or "IDUs".
 Clicking on one of them would bring out his or her individual profile.
 ZoneAgent - ZIP codes showing the geographic areas.
 Clicking on one of them would show the prevalence in that area LinkAgent - the person-to-person relationships in the injecting drug user network.